ASE A5 Brakes Practice Test

 Answer B is wrong.
-Use an outside micrometer to measure the thickness of the rotor and compare it to the minimum thickness stamped on the rotor.
-This test is checking the rotor for parallelism.
-Check four to eight different spots around the rotor to find the thinnest spot.
+Check for parallelism at four to eight spots around the rotor to find the thinnest spot.

 Answer D is wrong.
 Parallelism is diagnosed by measuring several spots on the surface of the rotor with an outside micrometer.

 The reading on the metric micrometer above indicates: